Travel & Living in Hanoi, Vietnam

 In no particular order:

-It’s quite baffling to discover the Irish boy band are still big in Vietnam.
+It’s quite baffling to discover the Irish boy band is still big in Vietnam.
 Get over it, as you are going to hear Westlife songs wherever you go.
 Particularly in karaoke bars and coffee shop playlists.
 Vietnam is into slushy ballads, so they are a natural fit with the boys from Dublin.

 Nothing to do with the opera of the same name, or the iconic ice skating routine by Torville and Dean, but rather a music genre that’s wildly popular throughout Vietnam.
 Again, the hallmark is gushy ballads of love lost.
 Every boléro song contains the words ‘một mình’ (alone) at least once.